 About the Initiative

 Canada’s Productivity Initiative was launched in Fall 2024 at a national summit in Calgary to address the alarming decline in Canada’s already low economic productivity compared with the United States and other major trading partners.
-To build on the momentum, better under the challenges and develop solutions, the Summit has become a year-long undertaking, Canada’s Productivity Initiative.
+To build on the momentum, better understand the challenges, and develop solutions, the Summit has become a year-long undertaking, Canada’s Productivity Initiative.

 The School of Public Policy at the University of Calgary is undertaking research on specific aspects of productivity and engaging with leading thinkers in business, government and academia across the country in 2025 to develop actionable and impactful recommendations for policymakers.